UOC/UOC-IOS-Libraries/README.md

 This iOS library contains the login functions for UOC Campus and the calls to the OpenAPI.

+The library also contains 4 examples explaining how to use some of the functions.
+Those functions are:

+* /user Get
+* /mail/messages Get
+* /calendar/events Post
+* /mobileresources Get

 ## How To Use

-Step 1: Download this repository
+Step 1: Download this repository.

 Step 2: Open the project file (loginCampusAuthNZ.xcodeproj) with Xcode.